infstellar/genshin_impact_assistant/doc/en/config.md

 ## keymap.json

-Buttons can be customized.
+Customized keys are available.
 Details are as follows:

 | Items        | Contents                                               |
 |--------------|--------------------------------------------------------|